Is USB C Faster than USB? What You Need to Know?

 Ports

-If you want to charge multiple gadgets, look for multi-port USB-C chargers capable of simultaneously powering several phones, tablets, etc. The latest GaN (gallium nitride) chargers offer very compact designs with multiple ports.
+If you want to charge multiple gadgets, look for multi-port USB-C chargers capable of simultaneously powering several phones, tablets, etc. The latest GaN chargers offer very compact designs with multiple ports.

 Safety Features